follmerlab/gtes/content/ground-state/understanding-linear-regression.md

 3. Investigate residuals for structure tied to experimental design,
 4. Communicate uncertainty with the same seriousness as the final estimate,

-we produce results that withstand peer review and guide subsequent experiments.
-That is the standard expected of an engaged graduate student, and it keeps even this foundational method informative rather than routine.

 ---